 Sustainable Saratoga supports development policies that reduce environmental impacts and make our community more livable for everyone.

-Our Housing and Urban Planning Committee is committed to promoting sustainable growth.
+Our Land Use Committee is committed to promoting sustainable growth.
 The guiding principles that drive our advocacy are summarized in the document at right.
 They include: